Skip to content

 • Sync with multiple platforms.
 It's not enough for your calendar to only work locally: at the very least, it needs to sync with your phone.
 Ideally, there should also be a way to sync with Google, Apple, and Microsoft accounts, along with advanced options for CalDAV and iCal.

-It's a thin market, but I considered and tested a dozen Windows calendar apps.
+It's a thin market, but I considered and tested more than a dozen Windows calendar apps.
 I attempted to connect them to my personal and work calendars, spent time adding appointments, and left them on for a while so I could get a feel for what using them day-to-day is like.
 Based on that experience, here are the four apps I think work best for Windows users.

 The best Windows calendar apps at a glance